 That's the sad thing that I see in most — not all — but I'd say 95% of these sex crime investigations — the police are just so focused on getting evidence against a person and getting a conviction against a person before they even have all of the details.

 But that's where you've got to have an attorney there to try to swing the balance back in your favor.
-So, they don't have you make some statement where they're trying to claim that it's an admission of guilt when it really isn't.
+So, they don't have you make some statement where they're trying to claim that it's an admission of guilt when it isn't.

-That's definitely one reason to have an attorney right away in a sex crime investigation so the attorney can act as a buffer between you and the police.
+That's one reason to have an attorney right away in a sex crime investigation so the attorney can act as a buffer between you and the police.

 Developing a Game Plan Before Charges are Filed